 More resources…

-To find out more about scholarships, grants, and bursaries for university students, you can also head on over to the UCAS website or visit the government website.
+To find out more about scholarships, grants, and bursaries for university students, you can also head over to the UCAS website or visit the government website.

 Final thoughts…

-So whether you’re wanting to gain a GCSE qualification or a postgraduate degree, there are lots of things to consider when it comes to financing your education.
+Whether you want to gain a GCSE qualification or a postgraduate degree, there are lots of things to consider when it comes to financing your education.
 And although knowledge should be free to everyone, unfortunately, some of the courses out there aren’t too easy on the wallet.

 However, we hope these tips will help you bring down the cost of whatever you’re studying, so you can take steps towards achieving your goals.

-And if you’re interested in gaining a degree, we have a few different articles to help you along on your journey.
+And if you’re interested in gaining a degree, we have a few different articles to help you on your journey.
 Why not take a look at our guide to becoming a university student in your 50s, 60s, and beyond, as well as our tips for choosing a university as a mature student?